Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2026_Nick_Ciuica.md

 **10** [pull requests created](https://github.com/Submitty/Submitty/commits?author=NicholasCiuica) (+ **3** [documentation pull requests](https://github.com/Submitty/submitty.github.io/commits?author=NicholasCiuica))
 **3** pull requests taken over and merged

 My primary goals this summer were to improve the TA Grading interface and the Gradeable details pages.
-I used my previous experience as a course mentor who used Submitty to implement bugfixes and new features that I would see myself using while grading.
+As a previous course mentor who used Submitty to grade assignments, I used my experience to implement bugfixes and new features that I would see myself using.

 ### TA Grading Interface
 Consistent navbar layout